German-BioImaging/omero-rdf/README.rst

 ============

 * OMERO 5.6.0 or newer
-* Python 3.8 or newer
+* Python 3.10, 3.11, or 3.12 (only versions with ``zeroc-ice`` binary wheels are supported; newer versions will be added when wheels are available)

 Installing from PyPI